This post may contain affiliate links. When you purchase through links on our site, we may earn an affiliate commission. Read our affiliate disclosure

 Hydrogen peroxide looks like plain water, but when it bubbles, oxygen is destroying mold and bacteria.

-Studies show that a 3% solution can kill mold on non-porous surfaces.
-The best part is that it leaves behind only water and oxygen, not any harmful chemicals.
+Studies show that a 3% Hydrogen Peroxide solution can kill mold on non-porous surfaces.
+The advantage is that it leaves behind only water and oxygen, not any harmful chemicals.

 Here’s why hydrogen peroxide is such a great bathroom solution: